 Strategically set along the Yangtze River, Chongqing is famous for the exciting boat trips through the popular Three Gorges Dam.
 Typically, a first glance at the city shows just a rough surface appearing quite grungy and tourists might feel there is quite little to do or see.
 However, as you slowly investigate the city, you realize that there are several interesting attractions sites that you can spare your time on.
 In the 1930s, Chongqing was the temporary capital city of China and with such a rich political history, there are numerous historic sites that tourists can visit.

 Chongqing is the most populous West China city and efforts to develop western China are thus focused on this city.
 As such, the currently modernizing city looks quite lively but can turn hectic sometimes.
-The old residence of Zhou Enlai is the first stopping point when touring the city which has been transformed to a museum and has been perfectly preserved.
-HongYaDong is the recreation center in Chongqing and clinging on the mountain side, there are several small shops and tourists can find genuine local crafts and food here.
-The Three Gorges Museum exhibits culture of the Ba people and source of history for Qing Dynasty.
+The old residence of Zhou Enlai is the first stopping point when touring the city which has been transformed into a museum and has been perfectly preserved.
+HongYaDong is the recreation center in Chongqing and clinging on the mountainside, there are several small shops and tourists can find genuine local crafts and food here.
+The Three Gorges Museum exhibits the culture of the Ba people and source of history for the Qing Dynasty.

 Local beer is available as well as the expensive Guinness.
 Sleeping options in Chongqing are many and varied ranging from budget dormitories and hostels to the more expensive top hotels offering luxurious accommodation.
 A notable feature to note in Chongqing is that unlike other cities in China, bicycles are rare largely due to the rolling hills that characterize the city.